vleplat/QuatIca/README.md

 # 2. Check numpy version (should be >= 2.3.2)
 python -c "import numpy; print(f'numpy: {numpy.__version__}')"

-# 3. Check if virtual environment is active (should see (quatica))
+# 3. Check if virtual environment is active (should see (quat))
-# If not, activate it: source quatica/bin/activate
+# If not, activate it: source quat/bin/activate

 # 4. Test the runner script
 python run_analysis.py